habitat-sh/on-prem-builder/docs-chef-io/content/habitat/on_prem_builder/packages/bootstrap_core_packages.md

 You can't transfer packages directly to Habitat Builder in an airgapped environment using `pkg-sync`, so instead you have to download packages from the [public Habitat Builder](https://bldr.habitat.sh) and upload them to your airgapped deployment.

-Before you begin, you will need your personal access token that you use to communicate with your on-prem Habitat Builder deployment and the URL of your on-prem Habitat Builder instance.
+Before you begin, you will need your personal access token that you use to communicate with your on-prem Habitat Builder deployment and the URL of your on-prem Habitat Builder deployment.

 To bootstrap an airgapped on-prem Builder with stable core packages, follow these steps: